 - Stage 4.
 Cirrhosis has developed.
 This is permanent, severe scarring and damage to the liver.

-The first symptoms are often fatigue and itchy skin.
+The first symptoms are often fatigue, dry mouth, and dry eyes along with itchy skin.

 Later symptoms can include: